Ecommerce Metrics Dashboard: 21 KPIs to Track

 To analyze and improve your site from data, you’ll need to use metrics that are measurable.
 Be sure that you can track the metric accurately, collect the data and store it securely, and display data in a structured way to draw insights that you can use to improve your ecommerce website.

 Choose metrics that will allow you to make adjustments, pivot, and improve your site.
-For an insight to be actionable, it must give data that allows you to evaluate your ecommerce stores performance and identify areas that can be changed for the better.
+To act on an insight, the data should allow you to evaluate your ecommerce stores performance and identify areas of improvement.
 Ensure that the KPIs you select are metrics you can use and apply to your business in a meaningful way.

-The data you collect needs to be closely related to your goals, business, and industry for them to be valuable to you, and allow you to make the necessary improvements.
+The data you collect needs to related to your goals, business, and industry.
+Only then will you be able to make the necessary improvements.
 Track a variety of metrics and prioritize those that are most associated with your objectives.

-Analytics need to be assessed over time so trends and patterns can be identified, but actions need to be carried out quickly to capitalize on opportunities.
+Monitor analytics over time to identify trends and patterns.
+And when it comes time to act, quickly capitalize on present opportunities.
 Make the right adjustments at the right time; scale and be proactive so you have your next steps ready (without jumping the gun).

-Some metrics may not pay off right away or seem actionable, but if a metric meets four or five of these characteristics, it will likely be valuable to you at some point.
+Some metrics may not pay off right away, but if a metric meets most of these characteristics, it will be valuable at some point.

-Once you know how to identify the most meaningful metrics to your business, we can use this criteria to create a list of KPIs to track.
+Once you identify the best metrics for your business, we can create a list of KPIs to track.
 Make sure the metrics you choose meet these standards and will be useful for you after you make the effort to track them.

 Use internal and external benchmarks to determine how you are performing compared to your past performance and industry standards.
 Internal benchmarks are company metrics that you are comparing your analytics to.
 External benchmarks include industry and ecommerce analytics outside your company performance that serve as guidelines for your own performance.